 - Former NFL player and the current CEO of the NFL Alumni, Beasley Reece.

 - Matthew Slater, current player of the New England Patriots.

-- AAC’s very own CEO of Desert Hope Treatment Center in Nevada, who just happens to be a former NFL player with the Detroit Lions—Derek Price.
+- Derek Price, the former CEO of Desert Hope Treatment Center in Nevada, and a former NFL player with the Detroit Lions.

 - And last, but certainly not least, Patrick Venzke, a former NFL player in recovery.

 These courageous men spoke candidly and honestly about their experience in the NFL and life beyond football.
 It’s definitely worth tuning in for future episodes of Addiction Talk and to listen to the recording of this inspiring episode that includes the above panel of current and former NFL athletes.

 And if you’re struggling with a substance use disorder (SUD) or alcohol use disorder (AUD), you’re not alone.
 Help is within reach.
 American Addiction Centers (AAC), a nationwide leader in addiction treatment, provides inpatient and outpatient care in a safe and supportive environment in order to help you reach long-term sobriety.
 So, if you’re battling with substance abuse, please reach out for help.

 Pressure and Stress of Being a Professional Athlete

 The pressure that professional athletes have is often the same as non-professional athletes.
 Concerns over getting fired on the job.
 Over getting replaced by another individual on the job.
 The desire to provide for the family.
 To be able to live in a neighborhood that has great schools for their children.